Corazones

-Corazones (Hearts) is the fourth studio album by the Chilean rock band Los Prisioneros, released in 1990, by EMI Records.
-The album was produced by the Argentine producer Gustavo Santaolalla, along with Aníbal Kerpel, and was recorded, mixed and mastered in Los Angeles, California.
-It was the band's first album to be recorded outside of Chile.
-The album was distributed overseas by Capitol Records.
+Corazones (Spanish for "Hearts") is the fourth studio album by the Chilean rock band Los Prisioneros.
+Released on May 20, 1990, by EMI Records (with overseas distribution by Capitol Records), the album was produced by Argentine musician Gustavo Santaolalla with associate producer Aníbal Kerpel.
+It was recorded, mixed, and mastered at Entourage Studios and Mad Dog Studios in Los Angeles, marking the band's first project made entirely outside Chile.